Cat separation anxiety occurs when a cat’s bond to us is so entrenched that being parted causes them intense stress.

 If one of the cats then dies, the other might attach themselves firmly to their owner, become very ‘needy’ and suffer a form of separation anxiety in their absence.

-A cat with separation anxiety might display the following behaviours:
+A cat with separation anxiety might display the following behaviors when you are together:

-Perform cat separation anxiety peeing and/or defecating outside the litter box, especially on items associated with your scent, such as clothing and bedding.
-This is a coping mechanism and not your cat being spiteful!
+- Perform cat separation anxiety peeing and/or defecating outside the litter box, especially on items associated with your scent, such as clothing and bedding

 Whilst these behaviours might be indicators of separation anxiety, we need to be aware that most of them have other causes!